bochia/copypastebind/README.md

 * You must have a mouse with at least 2 additional buttons.

+* Note: If you have a security software like Webroot you may need to disable it in order for this script to work for browsers.

 ## Installing

 Simply copy paste the code into a empty notepad file and save it as ANY_NAME_YOU_DESIRE.ahk